Album behind the scenes: from drafts to finish

 At some point, I just opened all my drafts, played it back, and realized that some of the tracks I’ve made were too cheesy.
 To give an example, here is another track from the new album, it called “Machinery”:

-I asked myself: “Does it matched the concept of a technological, aggressive, and futuristic sound like I wanted to make it in the first place?”
+I asked myself: “Does it match the concept of a technological, aggressive, and futuristic sound like I wanted to make it in the first place?”
 Clearly, the answers were “no”.

 I had to take a break to figure out where should I go musically.
 One month later, that track turned into this: